k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/03_Flows.md

 - Regulation/Activity: List of all the Activities that use this Flow.
 - Actions: Provide the option to delete a Flow.

-The following sections provide additional information about the options and data in the “Flows List” screen.
+The following sections provide additional information about the options and information in the “Flows List” screen.

 ### View Flow Details

-View the details of a specific Flow by clicking the desired line of information displayed.
+View the details of a specific Flow by clicking the line of information displayed.

 ### Delete a Flow

-Delete a Flow by selecting the "x" (Delete) button under the <i>Actions</i> column.
+Delete a Flow by selecting the "Delete" button under the <i>Actions</i> column.
 Only Flows not linked to an Activity can be deleted.

 ### Flow Status

 Flow Status - When a new Flow is created, its status is defined as <i>Draft</i>.
-In this status, the DPM Administrator can perform any configuration on this Flow; such as creating new stages, adding new tasks, etc.
+In this status, the DPM Administrator can perform any configuration on this Flow; such as creating new stages, adding new tasks, and more.
-Once the Administrator completes the configuration, the Flow is marked as <i>Completed</i>.
+Once the Administrator completes the configuration, the Flow can be marked as <i>Completed</i>.
 Marking the Flow as Completed blocks further changes to the Flow.
 At this point, this Flow can be linked to a DPM Activity for execution as part of a DPM fulfillment process.
 The same Flow can be linked to more than one DPM Activity.

 ### Flow Version

 Any Flow can have multiple versions.
 A new version should be created when a change to an existing Completed Flow is required.
-The version number is determined by the Administrator at the time the Flow is created.
-Creating a new version of a Flow is described in the section “Flow Details."
+The version number is determined by the Administrator when the new Flow version is created.
+The Administrator can accept the system’s version or modify the version as desired.
+Creating a new version of a Flow is described in the section “Flow Details”.

 ### Create New Flow